Making Code Happen

 Areas for Improvement

 After submitting the game I already knew there were some things that could have been done better.
 In general my game was just very thin on content and lacked an overall sense of progression.
 There was no end to the game or even a proper beginning.
-While what I had was very fun, it was also super minimal and felt more like a tech demo then a complete game.
+While what I had was very fun, it was also super minimal and felt more like a vertical slice then a complete game.

 One of the biggest features I would have cut is 4 player cooperative gameplay and probably all gamepad support as well.
-While multiplayer can be a lot of fun, almost no one actually gave it a try which means all that code was just wasted space.
+While multiplayer can be a lot of fun, almost no one actually gave it a try which means all that code was probably just wasted space.

 Space huggers 4 player mode